Skip to content

 Will peptides show on a drug test?

 Standard workplace drug tests (SAMHSA/DOT 5-panel and 10-panel) screen for substances like THC, cocaine, opiates, amphetamines, and benzodiazepines.
 Peptides are not included in these panels and will not trigger a positive result.
 However, competitive sports testing is different.
-WADA (World Anti-Doping Agency) specifically tests for many peptides including growth hormone secretagogues (GHRPs, GHRH analogs), GLP-1 agonists, and others.
-If you compete in sanctioned athletics, most peptides are prohibited substances.
-Always check the current WADA prohibited list for your specific compounds.
+WADA (World Anti-Doping Agency) explicitly prohibits growth hormone secretagogues (GHRPs, GHRH analogs like CJC-1295 and ipamorelin).
+GLP-1 agonists (semaglutide, tirzepatide) are currently on WADA's Monitoring Program as of 2026 — being studied but not yet prohibited, though this could change.
+Always check the current WADA prohibited list for your specific compounds before competing in sanctioned athletics.

 Can I travel with peptides?